We've done our homework!

 The in-situation testing was conducted over a 3 year period.
 Data was gathered from 400+ homes across four Ontario LDC service territories – half of the homes had our SPAFs installed and the other half were used as baseline comparison homes and did not have a SPAF installed.
 Energy consumption data was gathered by the LDCs themselves and provided to a data analysis and LDC program design firm called KMDR Research; the Principal of which is expert in the field of energy efficiency and has helped the former Ontario Power Authority (“OPA”) design their program evaluation protocols and subsequently conduct conservation program evaluation, measurement and verification.
 KMDR research found:

-“…a control-adjusted savings of 416 kWh per home was found using a quasi-experimental design, known as a Difference of Differences (DID) approach.
+“…a control-adjusted savings of 416 kWh per home was found using the Difference of Differences (DID) approach.
 By utilizing both methodologies of testing, we were able to identify the opportunity for energy savings and confirm the real-world benefits are actually better than what was initially thought from lab studies.”

 "Contrary to the incorrect assumption that attic spaces should be warmer than the cold winter air outside, it is a fact that the attic space temperature should be the same as the outside ambient air temperature.
 There should be no temperature differential between the inside attic space and the outside.
 When an attic space in the winter is warmer than the outside ambient air temperature, damage will occur ranging from mold to active condensation on the underside roof sheathing and structure.
 This is the single greatest cause of mold in the upper floors of residences.”